BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Animations/CustomAnimations.md

 ![animtut_006.png](/tutorials/animation_tutorial/animtut_006.png)

 As of now there’s been no change of rotation on that right shoulder.
 All you’ve done is created a start and ending keyframe with no change in between.
-If you presses the “play” button right now (the large right facing triangle at the bottom), your model will do nothing.
+If you press the “play” button right now (the large right facing triangle at the bottom), your model will do nothing.

 So now you’re going to create a new keyframe with a different pose, say, with the model extending her arm out sideways.

 With the right shoulder still selected move the blue keyframe marker to say, position 50.
-Then with your cursor hovering in the main window “R” then “Y” then “-90” and press enter.
+Then with your cursor hovering in the main window press “R” then “Y” then “-90”, and press enter.
 This should “R”otate the model’s right arm (on the “Y” axis) at about 90 degrees.

 You’ll notice that Blender has inserted the keyframe for you since you enabled the “Auto Keying” button at the very beginning.